mominurr/free_verify_proxy/README.md

 free_verify_proxy
 ===========

-free_verify_proxy is a Python library that collects free proxy different source and verify whether a proxys is working or not.
-It checks the functionality of a given proxys by making requests to various proxy detection servers.
-This library is useful for anyone who needs to ensure the reliability of proxys for their applications.
+free_verify_proxy is a Python library that collects free proxy from different sources and verifies whether the proxy is working or not.
+It checks the functionality of given proxies by making requests to various proxy detection servers.
+This library is useful for anyone who needs to ensure the reliability of proxies for their applications.

 Installation
 ------------

-You can install free_proxy_verifyer via pip:
+You can install free_verify_proxy via pip:

 `pip install free_verify_proxy`